-Peter and his wife Maureen have lived in the Park Ward, at the above address, for the last 36 years.
-One of your current representatives on the Town Council, Peter would also welcome your help and support at the 2017 elections to be returned to represent you at County Hall...
+Peter and his wife Maureen have lived in the Park Ward for the last 37 years.
+One of your current representatives on the Town Council, Peter would welcome your help and support at the May 2017 elections to be returned to represent you at County Hall.

-M & S Back With Us Soon Having encouraged the developments in the town centre, particularly with the successful appearance of the Odeon, it was dissappointing to hear of Morrisons' inability to proceed with their approved plans for Bowyers.
-Whilst the demolition of the Peter Black factory, to make way for M& S Food etc., will continue the rejuvination of our town centre , we cannot wait for another ten years before development takes place at Bowyers.
+M & S Back With Us Soon Having encouraged the developments in the town centre, particularly with the successful appearance of the Odeon, it was disappointing to hear of Morrison's' inability to proceed with their approved plans for Bowyers.
+Whilst the demolition of the Peter Black factory, to make way for M& S Food etc., has continued the rejuvenation of our town centre , we cannot wait for another ten years before development takes place at Bowyers.
 With many many more houses to be built between West Ashton Road and Yarnbrook there will be a growing need for improved facilities for the Town and jobs to help pay for it all!

-The Area Board still has its' Working Party looking into the provision of a community campus in Trowbridge, following the surveys carried out in 2012/3.
-Peter is a member of this group who are all anxious to see an improvement in the leisure facilities available to our ever growing community.
-This scheme is included in the County Councils' plans for the future and the group see the demolition work in Bythesea Road as a move towards setting up new community facilities in the of town.
+The Area Board still has its Working Party looking into the provision of a community campus in Trowbridge, following the surveys carried out in 2012/3.
+Peter is a member of this group and is anxious to see an improvement in the leisure facilities available to our ever growing community.
+This scheme is included in Wiltshire Council's plans for the future and the group see the demolition work in Bythesea Road as a move towards setting up new community facilities in the of town.
 The Working Party believe that it is imperative for the scheme to include a new swimming pool available for use by the whole community.
 The first phase of the development will see the replacement of the elderly Trowbridge Hospital, which is hardly fit for purpose and the Wiltshire Clinical Commissioning Group intend that the services currently supplied there, including the valued Birthing Unit, can be moved into the Bythesea Road site.
 It is hoped that work on providing these new facilities will start before the end of the year.

 With the applaudable aim of reducing government debt, grant support for the County Council reduces year on year.
-Likewise County support for the Town & Parishes is going down and next year the contribution towards the towns' Council Tax charge is likely to be nil.
-In order to minimise the pressure to increase both Councils Tax demands, more encouragement is needed for those groups and Residents Associations in the Ward who are working in Trowbridge to improve our envoirenment.
+Likewise County support for the Town & Parishes is going down.
+No contributions will be made towards the town's Council Tax in the foreseeable future.
+In order to minimise the increase in both Councils Tax demands, more encouragement is needed for those groups and Residents Associations in the ward who are working in Trowbridge to improve our environment.
 Peter is particularly supportive of the Longmeadow TARA, Friends of Biss Meadows and Friends of the Park.
-All need to be applauded for the work they do …. . . particularly in regularly removing the litter left by the rest of us!
+All need to be applauded for the work they do . . . particularly in regularly removing the litter left by the rest of us!

 Trowbridge has and in the future will continue to expand beyond its current boundaries.

 Currently Wiltshire Council are providing Section 106 monies to enable the Town Council to purchase land for their Sports Pitches Project and meet the demand for more space.
-As a supporter of Trowbridge Town FC, Peter is also hopeful that expansion of the Town will enable the Council to purchase the land which they rent from Developers at Woodmarsh and which in turn is rented to the football club.
+As a supporter of Trowbridge Town F.C., Peter is pleased that the expansion of the Town will enable the Council to complete the purchase of the land which they rent from Developers at Woodmarsh and which in turn is rented to the football club.
 This will help the development of the club and enable them to plan for the future with support from the F.A.

-Peter is aware that the Trowbridge Precept is the highest of the old West Wilts 5 Towns and maintains a close watch on the Town Councils plans for the future.
-He fully appreciates that most of the money to pay for these schemes comes from your Council Tax payments.
-Peter seeks to ensure that we receive value for our money and votes against the almost annual increases in the Precept.
+Peter is aware that the Trowbridge Precept is the highest of the old West Wilts Towns and maintains a close watch on the Town Councils' plans for the future.
+He fully appreciates that the money to pay for these schemes comes from your Council Tax payments.
+Peter seeks to ensure that we receive value for our money and regularly takes exception when they overspend.